Spaqin/spaq-in/src/posts/pov-fpv-path.md

 I learned more or less what the required parts are, with some fixes on the Meteor and trying to tune the Manta, learning more things from guides and tutorials.
 I finally gathered up the courage to build my own.

 I went through the part list on HappyModel site, as reference.
-For the base, I found the Crux35 frame.
-1404 3800kV iFlight Xing2 motors will be pulling the whole body up.
-Noted that the frame takes 25.5mm mounting holes and chose the ESC (electronic speed controller, the thing that gives power to the motors) and FC (flight controller) based on that and price - JHEMCU F405-based.
-For video transmitter, the choices were quite limited in the mounting size, but I found a Tiger II 600mW VTX that would fit.
-Antenna for that.
-Camera, cheapest Caddx Baby Ratel, 14mm mounting size.
+For the base, I found the Crux35 frame. **1404 3800kV iFlight Xing2** motors will be pulling the whole body up.
+Noted that the frame takes 25.5mm mounting holes and chose the ESC (electronic speed controller, the thing that gives power to the motors) and FC (flight controller) based on that and price - **JHEMCU F405-based**.
+For video transmitter, the choices were quite limited in the mounting size, but I found a **Tiger II 600mW VTX** that would fit.
+Antenna for that, something random, RHCP.
+Camera, cheapest **Caddx Baby Ratel**, 14mm mounting size.
 EP1 ELRS receiver (but they only had EP2 in stock, so I got that instead).
-Props, there seemed to be various pitch and shapes available; got a buch to try.
+Props, there seemed to be various pitch and shapes available; got a bunch to try.
 And a whole bunch of extra screws and nuts.

 There are plenty of tutorials on the builds - building standoffs, assembling frames, connections.
 I was quite confident with my soldering (to some extent) and started assembling.
 It can't be that hard, it's basically an adult version of LEGO, right?